dewomser/Webradio-Bash-Dialog/README.md

 ## Gnome
 A Bash  API with Dialog  for Internetradio
-To play this radio, mpg123 and (gdialog or zenity) is needed. for tiny screens only 1 Window at a time
+To play this radio, mpg123 and (gdialog or zenity) is needed.

+For tiny screens only 1 Window at a time.

 https://untergang.de/index.php?view=article&id=57:ein-webradio-und-das-smarpt